ab21bisht/Spotify_sql_project/README.md

 where rank <=3;
 ```

-### 12.Write a query to find tracks where the liveness score is above the average.
+### 12. Write a query to find tracks where the liveness score is above the average.
 ```sql
 select track,artist,liveness
 from spotify
 where liveness > (select avg(liveness) from spotify);
 ```

-### 13.Use a WITH clause to calculate the difference between the highest and lowest energy values for tracks in each album.
+### 13. Use a WITH clause to calculate the difference between the highest and lowest energy values for tracks in each album.
 ```sql
 with energy_ as
 (